celery/celery/docs/userguide/workers.rst

 Note that the numbers will stay within the process limit even if processes exit or if ``maxtasksperchild``/time limits are used.
-I.e. the number is the *process index* not the process count or pid.
+I.e. the number is the *process index*, not the process count or pid.

 * ``%i`` - Pool process index or 0 if MainProcess.